Mixed-Type Tabular Data Synthesis with Score-based Diffusion in Latent Space: Benchmarking Synthetic Tabular Data Generation Algorithms

 \textbf{Evaluation Methods}.
-We evaluate the quality of the synthetic data from three aspects: 1) \textbf{Low-order statistics} -- \emph{column-wise density estimation} and \emph{pair-wise column correlation}, estimating the density of every single column and the correlation between every column pair (Section~\ref{sec:exp-low-order}), 2) \textbf{High-order metrics} -- \emph{$\alpha$-precision} and \emph{$\beta$-recall} scores~\citep{faithful} that measure the overall fidelity and diversity of synthetic data (the results are deferred to Appendix~\ref{appendix:quality}), and 3) Performance on \textbf{downstream tasks} -- \emph{machine learning efficiency} (MLE) and \emph{missing value imputation}.
+We evaluate the quality of the synthetic data from three aspects: 1) \textbf{Low-order statistics} -- \emph{column-wise density estimation} and \emph{pair-wise column correlation}, estimating the density of every single column and the correlation between every column pair (Section~\ref{sec:exp-low-order}).
+We also perform Classifier Two Sample Test (C2ST) to evaluate if the synthetic data can be detected from the real data via a machine learning model (Appendix~\ref{appendix:detection}); 2) \textbf{High-order metrics} -- \emph{$\alpha$-precision} and \emph{$\beta$-recall} scores~\citep{faithful} that measure the overall fidelity and diversity of synthetic data (the results are deferred to Appendix~\ref{appendix:quality}); 3) \textbf{Privacy Protection}: we also evaluate if the synthetic data is randomly sampled according to the distribution density rather than copied from the training data via Distance to Closest Records (DCR) in Appendix~\ref{appendix:dcr}; 4) Performance on \textbf{downstream tasks} -- \emph{machine learning efficiency} (MLE) and \emph{missing value imputation}.
 MLE is to compare the testing accuracy on real data when trained on synthetically generated tabular datasets.
-The performance on {privacy protection} is measured by MLE tasks that have been widely adopted in previous literature (Section~\ref{sec:exp-mle}).
-We also extend \modelname for the missing value imputation task, which aims to fill in missing features/labels given partial column values.
+The performance on {privacy protection} is measured by MLE tasks that have been widely adopted in previous literature (Section~\ref{sec:exp-downstream}).
+We also extend \modelname for the missing value imputation task, which aims to fill in missing features/labels given partial column values (Appendix~\ref{appendix:imputation}).

-\textbf{Implementation details}.
 The reported results are averaged over $20$ randomly sampled synthetic data.
 The implementation details are in Appendix~\ref{appendix:experiments}.